nrwl/nx/docs/nx-cloud/tutorial/github-actions.md

 The Nx Agents feature

-- takes a command (e.g. `run-many -t build lint test e2e-ci`) and splits it into individual tasks which it then distributes across multiple agents
+- takes a command (e.g. `nx affected -t build lint test e2e-ci`) and splits it into individual tasks which it then distributes across multiple agents
 - distributes tasks by considering the dependencies between them; e.g. if `e2e-ci` depends on `build`, Nx Cloud will make sure that `build` is executed before `e2e-ci`; it does this across machines
 - distributes tasks to optimize for CPU processing time and reduce idle time by taking into account historical data about how long each task takes to run
 - collects the results and logs of all the tasks and presents them in a single view